 “A demonic horde.
 Upended sacks of beans.
 A hundred broken rosaries.
 There are a thousand metaphors and all of them are inadequate: forty bombs per aircraft, four hundred and eighty altogether, seventy-two thousand pounds of explosives.”

 Of course, the author gives a ray of hope by saying, “We rise again in the grass.
 In the flowers.
 In songs.”
 But that is a feeble consolation in face of the magnitude of destruction wrecked by a World War.

 This book reminded me of A Thousand Splendid Sons by Khaled Hosseini which is about war-torn Afghanistan.
-If I compare the two books, All the Light We Cannot See is bigger in scale and with perhaps more exalted writing, but A Thousand Splendid Sons has more story and characters that touch you more deeply.
+If I compare the two books, All the Light We Cannot See is bigger in scale and with perhaps more exalted writing, but A Thousand Splendid Sons has more stories and characters that touch you more deeply.
 It is also more depressing.

 Should you read it?

 If you love literature, then yes.
 Absolutely.
-All the Light We Cannot See (Amazon Link) is an exceptional book with excellent writing, very real and vivid portrayal of World War II, vast scale, and excellent narration.
+All the Light We Cannot See (Amazon Link) is an exceptional book with excellent writing, a very real and vivid portrayal of World War II, a vast scale, and excellent narration.
 But if you like only light and quick entertaining books, this one is not for you.

 (Click on the picture given below)